-In urban areas, the trend is down for pedestrians and cyclists, and up for car users, powered two-wheeler users and PMDs motorized users.
+In urban areas, the trend is down for pedestrians, cyclists, powered two-wheeler users and car users, and up for fatalities in PMDs motorized.

-In rural areas, the trend is down for pedestrians, cyclists and car users, and up for powered two-wheeler users and seriously injured in PMDs motorized.
+In rural areas, the trend is down for pedestrians, cyclists and car users, and up for seriously injured in PMDs motorized.

-On motorways, car users is on an downward trend and powered two-wheeler is on a upward trend.
+On motorways, car users killied is on an downward trend and powered two-wheeler and car users seriuosly injured is on a upward trend.